 Then with the EP, that was really the beginning of actually writing and releasing original music as RAC.
 I released Hollywood maybe a year ago and was the first original release.
 It was very well received.
 At least considerably more than the remixes had been.

-So how is your tour going to pan out for you and the band?
-Will you be Djing and playing originals?
+HB: How is your tour going to pan out for you and the band?
+Will you be spinning as a DJ and playing originals?